Cisco Part Number Reference

 - The right to open a support case with the Cisco Technical Assistance Center (TAC), at any time, which includes remote diagnostics and configuration assistance.
-Response time to begin diagnostics depends on severity of the outage, and is not related to your hardware delivery time.
-If you have a severe impact outage, the TAC will respond promptly late at night on a weekend even if you have only an 8x5xNBD contract.
+Response time to begin diagnostics depends on severity of the outage, and is not related to the Hardware Delivery Time.
+If you have a severe impact outage, the TAC will respond promptly late at night on a weekend even if your contract only provides for next-business-day hardware replacement.

 Here are some of the more common codes you'll encounter to designate the level of service offered by a given contract.